DawnScience/dawn-website/_pages/04_developing_dawn.md

 permalink: /develop/
 ---

-This category contains reference material relevent to developers working on the DAWN project.
+This category contains reference material relevant to developers working on the DAWN project.

 Please see the pages in the menu on the left, and the documents available for download below: